 Global and Project roles allow Platform users and groups assigned with these roles to perform a full array of actions on their projects.
 A user or group becomes a project Member after they have been assigned at least one Global or Project role within a selected project.
 The roles are intended to manage the access rights of users or groups according to their role definition.
 Theroles can include: Project Admin, Developer, Contributor, Release Manager, etc. The additional breakdown into Project roles provides flexibility when assigning different roles to the same user across the different projects.
 Project roles are more specific and represent access rights relevant to the specific project.

 Global role-related procedures apply to all projects, whereas Project roles are project-specific and comprise of Global and Project roles.
 Global roles are assigned by the Platform Admin, whereas Project roles are defined by a Project Admin role.
 Global roles cannot be renamed or deleted; however the actions assigned to each role can be customized.

-A project runs in either an DEV (Development) or PROD (Production) environment or both.
+A project runs in one or more project-level and global environments.
 You can assign a set of roles to project members on each of the environments, providing you with an additional layer of role-based access granularity.

 Roles are cumulative, and are associated with a set of actions that allow users to have multiple roles within the predefined Platform hierarchy: Platform Administrators have the 'Administer the Platform' role and have full control over the entire platform including projects, while Project roles apply to specific projects or multiple projects.
 For example, a user can be a Project Admin for Project A and be assigned a Contributor role in Project B. In cases whereby there is a clash between roles at different levels, for example between a Global role and a project level, the project level role takes precedence.